From Zululand, South Africa, Matanzima Hot Sauce is thick, rich and flavorful! 2012 Scovie Award winner. Read more

-One 4 oz Sample size bottle of Matanzima, plus a mention on Facebook, Twitter and our Founding Backers web page.Estimated delivery:Add $12 USD to ship outside the US
+One 4 oz Sample size bottle of Matanzima, plus a mention on Facebook, Twitter and our Founding Backers web page.Estimated delivery:Ships anywhere in the world

-One 12 oz bottle of Matanzima Hot Sauce, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Ships within the US only
+One 12 oz bottle of Matanzima Hot Sauce, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Only ships to: United States

-Two 12 oz bottles of Matanzima Hot Sauce, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Add $40 USD to ship outside the US
+Two 12 oz bottles of Matanzima Hot Sauce, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Ships anywhere in the world

-Two 12 oz bottles of Matanzima Hot Sauce, plus a stylish Matanzima T Shirt and Bandana, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Add $40 USD to ship outside the US
+Two 12 oz bottles of Matanzima Hot Sauce, plus a stylish Matanzima T Shirt and Bandana, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Ships anywhere in the world

 A six pack of Matanzima Hot Sauce (choose between Habanero or Classic).
-Two T shirts and bandanas, plus a genuine World Cup Vuvuzela*, plus a mention on Facebook, Twitter and our Founding Backers web page! (*Vuvuzelas are only annoying until you have one of your own).Estimated delivery:Add $60 USD to ship outside the US
+Two T shirts and bandanas, plus a genuine World Cup Vuvuzela*, plus a mention on Facebook, Twitter and our Founding Backers web page! (*Vuvuzelas are only annoying until you have one of your own).Estimated delivery:Ships anywhere in the world

 1 backer Limited (4 left of 5)

 Braai in a box.
-Roll your own traditional South African braai (barbeque) with 3 bottles of Matanzima plus five pounds of genuine South African boerewors (shipped frozen via overnight courier).Estimated delivery:Ships within the US only
+Roll your own traditional South African braai (barbeque) with 3 bottles of Matanzima plus five pounds of genuine South African boerewors (shipped frozen via overnight courier).Estimated delivery:Only ships to: United States

 One 12 bottle case of autographed Matanzima Hot Sauce (choose between Habanero or Classic).
-Two T shirts and bandanas, plus a genuine World Cup Vuvuzela, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Add $100 USD to ship outside the US
+Two T shirts and bandanas, plus a genuine World Cup Vuvuzela, plus a mention on Facebook, Twitter and our Founding Backers web page!Estimated delivery:Ships anywhere in the world

 0 backers Limited (2 left of 2)